Relational databases

 • Click OK

-4. Right Click the "Databases" and choose "New Database" fill the name "netshop" and click OK
+4. Right-click "Databases" and choose "New Database", fill in the name "netshop" and click OK

-5. Right Click netshop and choose properties and choose Files
+5. Right-click netshop and choose Properties, then Files

-6. Click the ellipses beside Owner and choose Browse
+6. Click the ellipsis beside Owner and choose Browse

-Login in using user netuser and create tables to the database netshop.
+Log in as netuser and create tables in the netshop database.

 1. Login